awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-ssl-security-policy.md

 ## SSL ciphers<a name="ssl-ciphers"></a>

 An *SSL cipher* is an encryption algorithm that uses encryption keys to create a coded message\.
-SSL protocols use several SSL ciphers to encrypt data over the Internet\.
+SSL protocols use several SSL ciphers to encrypt data over the internet\.

 Note that a certificate provided by AWS Certificate Manager \(ACM\) contains an RSA public key\.
 Therefore, you must include a cipher suite that uses RSA in your security policy if you use a certificate provided by ACM; otherwise, the TLS connection fails\.